darthwalsh/bin/apps/linux.io-write.md

 - `splice`: pipe ↔ any fd.
 Compose with `tee` to fan out.
 - `tee`: duplicate pipe data without consuming — good for logging a stream while forwarding it.

+### In-place file mutation and `fallocate`
+When people say "you can't insert bytes into a file," they mean "not via normal read/write/mmap semantics." `INSERT_RANGE` lives outside that portability contract — it's a filesystem-assisted extent operation, not a write.

+POSIX exposes a file as a flat logical byte array.
+The only operations are overwrite, append, and truncate — there is no "insert bytes at offset" primitive.
+This means:

+- Replacing text that changes length requires rewriting every byte after the edit point.
+- SSDs don't help: they do copy-on-write internally (erase-before-write), so they are *less* capable of true in-place mutation than HDDs, not more.
+- Bypassing the filesystem (RDMA, raw block writes) corrupts metadata and journaling — it doesn't unlock insert semantics.

+The standard safe pattern used by `sed -i`, text editors, and most CLI tools is **stream → temp file with copied attributes → atomic rename**.
+(Copying attributes is important to preserve execution bit.)

+[`fallocate(FALLOC_FL_INSERT_RANGE)`](https://man7.org/linux/man-pages/man2/fallocate.2.html) is the one real exception.
+It's a filesystem metadata operation (not a normal write) that shifts extent mappings without copying the tail in userland.
+Supported on ext4 and XFS.

+Caveats that keep temp-file-rename as the dominant practice:
+- `offset` and `len` must be block-size aligned on most filesystems
+- Evicts page cache for the affected region — existing `mmap` views see stale or zero data; cooperating processes must unmap and remap
+- Not portable (not POSIX, not supported on NFS/CIFS, not on macOS/APFS)

+The complementary `FALLOC_FL_COLLAPSE_RANGE` removes a range.

 ### Reducing allocations when moving data

 Unnecessary allocations are the hidden tax on I/O pipelines.
 Libraries that help: